jpmorganchase/modular/docs/how-to/convert-react-app.md

 ---
 parent: How To
 nav_order: 1
-title: Convert React App to Modular Project
+title: Convert CRA Project to Modular Project
 ---

-# Convert a React App to a Modular Project
+# Convert a Create React App project to a Modular Project

-To convert an existing React app project into a Modular project, start by creating a new Modular project as shown in the [getting started documentation](../index.md):
+To convert an existing [Create React App](https://create-react-app.dev/) project into a Modular app, start by creating a new Modular project as shown in the [getting started documentation](../index.md):

 ` yarn create modular-react-app my-new-modular-project`